0x5eba/Image-to-Polygons/README.md

 ## Run

+python monalisa.py [name_image.format]

+**Example** : python monalisa.py image.png

 Make sure to have the image file and the file.html with script.js in the same folder of monalisa.py

-How to start the python script:

-python monalisa.py [name_image.format]

-**Example**

-python monalisa.py image.png